Everything about income producing properties in Costa Rica

 Commercial income producing properties

-- Office space – larger size office space usually keep tenants much longer than small sizes.
+- Office space – larger size office space usually keeps tenants much longer than small sizes.

 - Warehouse space – tenants of warehouse space usually stay many years and are much less work.